We are all aware that breakfast is the most important meal of the day. So not having breakfast for sure is considered a bad idea.

 When they consumed 3 meals, their average peak of glucose after lunch was around 192 mg per dL.
 According to the study, after dinner, their peak of glucose was 215 mg per dL.

 However, on the day when the participants skipped breakfast, the average peak of glucose after lunch was up to 268 mg per dL, and after dinner, it was 298 mg per dL.

 Bear in mind that the normal level of blood sugar is below 126 mg per dL.
 According to Dr. Jakubowicz, the beta cells lose memory because of a long fast.

-The beta cells need extra time after lunch to recover, and that leads to delay in the insulin responses.
-Which the whole thing results in an exaggerated rise in the levels of blood glucose through the day when there is no breakfast.
+The beta cells need extra time after lunch to recover, and that leads to a delay in insulin responses.
+The whole thing results in an exaggerated rise in the levels of blood glucose throughout the day when there is no breakfast.